-As is tradition at MOA, we turn our blog internally to introduce staff profiles, meet Angela and Andrew, our newest team members.
+As is tradition at MOA, we turn our focus inward to introduce staff profiles.
+Meet Angela and Andrew, our newest team members.
 Both have come to the museum on a contract from now until the end of March 2017 and will be focused on enhancing both our volunteer and membership programs.
 Read more

 The Board of Directors is pleased to announce that Dr. Rhonda Bathurst has been appointed as the new Executive Director of the Museum of Ontario Archaeology.
 Her position will commence on September 26, 2016.

 Rhonda received her PhD in Anthropology from McMaster University in 2005, and has worked in archaeology around the world, including Belize, Iceland, California, the Pacific Northwest Coast and here at home in Ontario.
 With seven years of experience managing Sustainable Archaeology: Western, just next door, Rhonda is already well acquainted with the Museum, its core values and its staff.
 Read more

 It is with a combined sense of anticipation and regret that I prepare my final blog for the Museum of Ontario Archaeology.
 I am proud of what the museum has been able to accomplish over the past four years and my decision to leave was difficult.
 As I write this blog, our Summer Camp program is completely full, the roof and HVAC systems are being replaced, and we are in the process of adding movable shelving in the collection storage room.
 So much has changed over the past four years that I wanted to take this opportunity to review and celebrate what has been accomplished as the museum prepares to develop exciting new exhibits, increase community partnerships, and improve the management of the Lawson Site.
 Read more

 By Nicole Aszalos, Musuem of Ontario Archaeology Curator